bit10-codes/manim-projects/README.md

 # manim-journey-begins
 Starting my manim journey(github journey as well) by plotting the motion of the two masses in coupled oscillator system.

-> The video above shows a coupled oscillator beat animation generated with Manim.
+> The programme shows a coupled oscillator beat animation generated with Manim.

 ---